Digilent/digilent-vivado-scripts/README.md

 ## Commands / Scripts
 ### Checkout
 #### Description
 This subcommand calls into digilent_vivado_checkout.tcl in order to create a Vivado project, in the form of an XPR file, using the sources and scripts contained in the project repository.
-If a hardware handoff file and SDK projects are present in the repository, the SDK workspace is initialized in the specified workspace directory.
 #### Optional Arguments
 1. `-r <repo>`: Path to the repository directory.
 Default: `<digilent-vivado-scripts>/..`
 1. `-x <xpr>`: Path to the project .xpr file the repo is to be checked out into.
 Default: `<repo>/proj/<repo name>.xpr`